 The highest frequency which the ionosphere will reflect vertically is called foF2.
 These foF2 measurements from various sites can be used to create a map of foF2.
 The data used to produce the map of the USA region are from USAF observing sites and obtained from Space Environment Centre, Boulder Colorado.

 Anyone that makes a blanket statement that you can use 40M NVIS during the day and 75M NVIS at night, has not fully researched their "information".
-It varies significantly with the sunspot cycle and where (how far North or South of the equator) you live.
+It varies significantly with the sunspot cycle and how far North or South of the equator you live.

 The Near Vertical Incident Skywave (NVIS) antenna is one that provides the majority of its radiation at an extremely high angle.
 That is to say the major lobe is between 75 and 90 degrees to the earth's surface.
-This will provide excellent omni-directional communication for a distance of 300 to 400 Kilometers.
-The maximum frequencies involved will be as low as 1.8 Mhz under very poor conditions to as high as 14 Mhz under excellent conditions (which we have not seen in several years), with the average being between 3.5 Mhz (80M) and 7.3 Mhz (40M).
+This will provide excellent omni-directional communication out to a distance of 300 to 500 Kilometers.
+The maximum frequencies involved will be as low as 1.8 Mhz under very poor conditions to as high as 14 Mhz under excellent conditions (which we have not seen in many years), with the most usable being between 3.5 Mhz (80M) and 7.3 Mhz (40M).

 I find it amazing the number of people that can read the previous paragraph and not understand it.
-One individual wrote to ask of 440Mhz would work for NVIS
+One individual wrote to ask if 440Mhz would work for NVIS.
+One word answer . . .
+NO.

 How then do we determine what NVIS antenna will best suit our needs?
 The answer to that question is both simple and yet quite complex.
 Let me begin by addressing specific parameters that have significant effect in antenna performance.
 Before we get there, let me say that this is information on how to make it work, NOT a graduate degree treatise on the theory of NVIS.